Lessons to get you ready for the Bootcamp.

 Read it out loud like English: "if balance is greater-than-or-equal-to fare, print the good message; else print the warning."
 Change balance to 2 and run it — now the other message shows.

 :, and the line below it is pushed in (indented) with spaces.
 That spacing is how Python knows which lines belong to the decision.
-Keep it — the code breaks without it.>= greater than or equal to · <= less than or equal to> greater than · < less than== is exactly equal to (two equals signs — this is a question, not a box)A pregnant woman should visit the clinic if her temperature is 38 or higher (this is the idea behind KlinikAlert).
-Make a box temperature = 39 and write an if / else that prints "Go to the clinic" or "You are okay".
-Try different temperatures.
+Keep it — the code breaks without it.>= greater than or equal to · <= less than or equal to> greater than · < less than== is exactly equal to (two equals signs — this is a question, not a box)When there are more than two possible answers, Python adds a middle step called elif.
+This video walks through all three together:

 Loops: the trick that makes computers so powerful.